Congo Free State: Government

-Leopold used the title 'Sovereign of the Congo Free State' as ruler of the Congo Free State.
+Leopold used the title 'Sovereign of the Congo Free State' as ruler of the Congo Free State (CFS).
 He appointed the heads of the three departments of state: interior, foreign affairs and finances.
 Each was headed by an administrator-general (administrateur-général), later a secretary-general (secrétaire-général), who was obligated to enact the policies of the sovereign or else resign.
-Below the secretaries-general were a series of bureaucrats of decreasing rank: directors general (directeurs généraux), directors (directeurs), chefs de divisions (division chiefs) and chefs de bureaux (bureau chiefs).
+Below the secretaries-general were a series of bureaucrats of decreasing rank: directors general (directeurs généraux), directors (directeurs), division chiefs (chefs de divisions) and bureau chiefs (chefs de bureaux).
 The departments were headquartered in Brussels.

 Finance was in charge of accounting for income and expenditure and tracking the public debt.
 Besides diplomacy, foreign affairs was in charge of shipping, education, religion and commerce.
 The department of the interior was responsible for defence, police, public health and public works.
 It was also charged with overseeing the exploitation of the Congo's natural resources and plantations.
-In 1904, the secretary-general of the interior set up a propaganda office, the Bureau central de la presse ("Central Press Bureau"), in Frankfurt under the auspices of the Comité pour la représentation des intérêts coloniaux en Afrique (in German, Komitee zur Wahrung der kolonialen Interessen in Afrika, "Committee for the Representation of Colonial Interests in Africa").
+In 1904, the secretary-general of the interior set up a propaganda office, the Bureau central de la presse ("Central Press Bureau"), in Frankfurt under the auspices of the Comité pour la représentation des intérêts coloniaux en Afrique (Komitee zur Wahrung der kolonialen Interessen in Afrika).

 The oversight of all the departments was nominally in the hands of the Governor-General (Gouverneur général), but this office was at times more honorary than real.
 When the governor-general was in Belgium he was represented in the Congo by a vice governor-general (vice-gouverneur général), who was nominally equal in rank to a secretary-general but in fact was beneath them in power and influence.
-A Comité consultatif (consultative committee) made up of civil servants was set up in 1887 to assist the governor-general, but he was not obliged to consult it.
+A consultative committee (Comité consultatif) made up of civil servants was set up in 1887 to assist the governor-general, but he was not obliged to consult it.
 The vice governor-general on the ground had a state secretary through whom he communicated with his district officers.

 The Free State had an independent judiciary headed by a minister of justice at Boma.
 The minister was equal in rank to the vice governor-general and initially answered to the governor-general, but was eventually made responsible to the sovereign alone.
 There was a supreme court composed of three judges, which heard appeals, and below it a high court of one judge.
 These sat at Boma.
 In addition to these, there were district courts and public prosecutors (procureurs d'état).
 Justice, however, was slow and the system ill-suited to a frontier society.